Martinsburg station: History

-Martinsburg station is a restored 1848-1876 railroad hotel and its sympathetic modern train station addition at 229 East Martin Street in Martinsburg.
-It is also a contributing property to the Baltimore and Ohio and Related Industries Historic District.
+Martinsburg station consists of a restored 1848-1876 railroad hotel and its sympathetic modern train station addition.
+It is a contributing property to the Baltimore and Ohio and Related Industries Historic District.
 The building is among the oldest surviving railroad stations in the United States.
+The adjacent roundhouses and shops were destroyed by General Stonewall Jackson's troops in 1863.
+The Great Railroad Strike of 1877 began in Martinsburg.